libreobjet/open-guide/designing.md

 ##Skills

 Often design requires extensive knowledge in many fields and a lot of skills, both intellectual and manual.
 Skills like fine tridimensional sense, knowledge in geometry and mathematics or experiences with 2d or 3d software would help you a lot at the time of beginning your design.
 But do not be afraid if you think that you have not enough skills, because almost all the people can design objects.
-Remember the times in whitch you used to built huts,  homemade bows or models made by toys like Lego.
+Remember the times in which you used to buid huts,  homemade bows or models made by toys like Lego.
 In addition, working with open source designs makes designing easier as you can do not start from the scrach.

 ##Ways of working